 Another TikTok’er suggest eating it on raw bell peppers, as kind of a crudité dip.
 So try it with other things like carrot sticks, celery sticks and the like….

-Trader Joe’s chicken meatballs are popular, and for good reason.
+Trader Joe’s regular chicken meatballs are a very popular and for good reason.
 I frequently notice people buying packages of all the chicken meatballs they carry.
-On a recent Trader Joe’s trip I went to pick up a package of meatballs only to notice a new package – a brand new Buffalo Style version of the meatballs.
+On a recent Trader Joe’s trip I went to pick up a package of meatballs only to notice a new version – A Buffalo Style chicken meatball with cheese.
+Yes!

 That makes 3 kinds now, the original plain meatballs, a Teriyaki Pineapple version, and this new one: Buffalo Style Chicken Meatballs with Monterey Jack cheese.
 All are good but this new one may be my favorite so far.